IPS Academy Teams Triumph in Smart India Hackathon, Winning Cash Prizes - www.lokmattimes.com

 IPS Academy Teams Triumph in Smart India Hackathon, Winning Cash Prizes

-PNN Indore (Madhya Pradesh) [India], January 4: In the grand finale of the Smart India Hackathon, two teams from ...
+Indore (Madhya Pradesh) [India], January 5: In the grand finale of the Smart India Hackathon, two teams from IPS ...

 Six teams from IPS Academy Institute of Engineering and Science, Indore, were shortlisted for the Smart India Hackathon finals.
 Out of these, two teams emerged victorious.
 Ritul Sharma, leader of the Resemblars team, shared that their project focused on presenting products on the marketplaces with the right image, addressing a problem statement from the Ministry of Commerce and Industry.
 The project received favorable reviews from the jury.
 Additionally, the Remedy Masters team, led by Kartikey Mishra, worked on a project in the Ministry of Education’s problem domain, aimed at identifying slow learners.
 The project, which emphasized recognizing academically weaker students and fostering greater empathy towards learning, also received acclaim from the jury, earning the team a cash prize of one lakh rupees.